Select language, opens an overlay

 Celebrate Asian American, Native Hawai'ian and Pacific Islander Heritage Month, for adults, from Multcolib

 Every May we celebrate Americans who trace their heritage to a vast region: China, Japan, Thailand, Malaysia, Korea, India, Cambodia, Vietnam, the Philippines, Polynesia, Micronesia, and Melanesia, Native Hawaii, Samoa, Tahiti, Guam, Fiji, and Papua New Guinea.
-Here you'll find fiction, poetry, memoir and nonfiction by American authors from this rich diaspora.
+Here you'll find fiction, poetry, memoir and nonfiction by authors from this rich diaspora.

 User from Multnomah County Library